 10 MINUTES

-CHECKER With the team, clearly identify the number of categories you have created for your trash.
-Clearly separate the trash by giving it’s category a title and/or description.
+Checker, With the team, clearly identify the number of categories you have created for your trash.
+Clearly separate the trash by giving its category a title and/or description.

-OBSERVER Describe with your team the categories you came up with.
+Observer.
+Describe with your team the categories you came up with.
 Discuss what attributes make up each group and why each piece of trash was placed where-make connections between artifacts.

 5 MINUTES

-RECORDER Record responses on the lab sheets of the titles of each category of trash as well as some of the qualities of these objects.
+Recorder.
+Record responses on the lab sheets of the titles of each category of trash as well as some of the qualities of these objects.
 What makes them similar and what makes them different.

 DAY 2